Nursing Home Care

 What is Hospice Care in a nursing home?

-You should know nursing homes who offer comfort or palliative care programs, sometimes even referring it to hospice like care, is not hospice care.
+You should know nursing homes who offer comfort or palliative care programs, sometimes even referring it to “hospice- like” care, is not Hospice.
 Only a certified hospice agency can provide Hospice Services.
 This is not often offered as an option preventing your loved one from receiving the specialized, expert care of our staff and our additional services to enrich the care provided by the nursing home staff unless Hospice of Orange and Sullivan Counties is included in the care of your loved.

 Who is Eligible for Our Nursing Home Program?